russross/blackfriday/mmark2rfc.md

 % organization = "Google"
 %   [author.address]
 %   email = "miek@google.com"
-%

-A> This document describes an markdown variant called mmark [@mmark,i] that can A> be used to create RFC documents.
+A> This document describes an markdown variant called mmark [@!mmark] that can A> be used to create RFC documents.
+It's aim is to make using mmark is natural A> as possible, while providing a lot of power on how to structure and layout A> the document.
-A>
-A> ...